When to Choose Virtual Care and How to Prepare

 4. Have your health information ready

-Be ready to share this with your healthcare provider, including medications, symptoms and medical history.
+Be ready to share this with your health care provider, including current medications, symptoms and when they started and relevant medical history.

 Some insurance companies may have different policies for telehealth appointments, so verify your coverage before the visit.